Queens Behind Bars: Episode

-The queens are handcuffed together and have to do each other's prison style make-up.
+The contestants are handcuffed together and have to do each other's prison style make-up.
 Madame LaQueer and Willam win the challenge for their blue dye pack inspired looks making them team captains for the maxi challenge.

-Main Challenge

-For the main challenge, the queens star in the mock sitcom "Hot In Tuckahoe" starring four friends and one butch prison guard, "Large Marge".
+For the main challenge, the contestants star in the mock sitcom "Hot In Tuckahoe" starring four friends and one butch prison guard, "Large Marge".
 Madame LaQueer's team is made up of DiDa, Kenya, Milan, and Sharon and Phi Phi, Latrice, Chad, and Jiggly are on Willam's team.
-The queen's are directed by Will and Grace co-creator Max Mutchnick.
+The contestants are directed by Will and Grace co-creator Max Mutchnick.
 He mentors the teams as they act in two innuendo-filled episodes, "Dressed in Beaver" starring team Madame LaQueer and "Mr Happy's Tasty Nuts" with team Willam.
-Latrice is cast as the prison guard and Ru asks if she will draw on personal experience as she previously served time.
-While directing Max Mutchnick specifically praises DiDa and Latrice for their performances.
-Back in the workroom, Phi Phi and Sharon fight after Sharon reveals she criticised Phi Phi's leadership skills the previous week on the main stage.
-This leads to a heated argument and Phi Phi tells Sharon to "Go back to Party City where you belong", criticising Sharon's 'costume' like drag, one of the most famous quotes from the show.
+Latrice is cast as the prison guard and RuPaul asks if she will draw on personal experience as she previously served time.
+While directing Max Mutchnick specifically praises DiDa Ritz and Latrice Royale for their performances.

-Runway

 Nicole Sullivan is a guest judge.